 China will expand nationwide a trial program that requires users of the country's wildly popular Twitter like services to disclose their identities to the government in order to post comments online, the government's top Internet censor said.

-Wang Chen of the State Council Information Office, said at a news conference that registration trials in five major eastern China cities would continue until wrinkles were worked out.
-But he said that eventually all 250 million users of
+Chen of the State Council Information Office, said at a news conference that registration trials in five major eastern China cities would continue until wrinkles were worked out.
+But he said that eventually all 250 million users of microblogs, called

 In 2009, the real-name system was extended to web sites that received over 100,000 web sites per day.
 As of last year, this law applied to about 150 South Korean web sites.

-The government's efforts to control cyberspace have been formidable, but as a result of the real-name policy, South Korean web sites have become prime targets for hacking both from in and outside of the country.
-The number of hacking incidents
+government's efforts to control cyberspace have been formidable, but as a result of the real-name policy, South Korean web sites have become prime targets for hacking both from in and outside of the country.
+The number of hacking incidents reached a

-reached a momentous level last year, as a series of high-profile cyber-attacks made it clear that the real-name system was untenable --- the most notorious case being SK Communications' SNS Cyworld, which leaked personal information of over 35
+momentous level last year, as a series of high-profile cyber-attacks made it clear that the real-name system was untenable --- the most notorious case being SK Communications' SNS Cyworld, which leaked personal information of over 35 million Koreans,

 When lawmakers enact censorship they rather assume that the people doing the censoring are somehow morally or intellectually superior to people thought to be in need of censorship.

 Tokyo recently enacted a law to give city government powers to

 censor manga on grounds of promoting illegal or immoral sexual activity.

 escapistmagazine.com have published a fine example showing the dregs of intellect that